nhsuk/profiles-db-updater/README.md

 # Dockerised repo for loading GP profile data into a MongoDB container

+The profiles-db-updater is a dockerised application that will update a mongo database on a regular basis from the output of the GP data and POMI data ETLs.

 ## Merging data from multiple sources

 Currently there are 2 sources of data: